kshashank03/data-science-projects/README.md

 ## data_tools
 A folder for any code I write that accomplishes a small task that I might need to refer to in the future like geocoding and using python to add functionality to tools like Alteryx or Tableau

+## Regression_Models
+A folder for any projects I do that rely entirely or primarily on regression models.